-Indicates a potential hazard that could result in serious injury or death.
+Indicates a potential hazard that, if not avoided, could result in serious injury or death.

 The following warnings and their format have been requested by the United States Consumer Product Safety Commission and are required to be in the Operator's Guide and Safety Handbook for all ATV's.